andrek10/bearing-vibration-diagnostics-toolbox/docs/gettingstarted.rst

 Installation
 ------------

-There are two ways to install this module.
+There are (atleast) two ways to install this module.

 1. Install using pip in your current Python environment
 2. Download the repository and put `pyvib` folder in your project